 Further tweaking was necessary

-- Icon (trash or X) instead of deleting – maybe less clicks because they take up less space and less emphasis on the button
+- Icon (trash or X) instead of deleting.
+(Maybe fewer clicks because they take up less space and less emphasis on the button.)

-- Remarketing for those who have added a product to the shopping cart but have not ordered it (See https://www.rackhost.com/cart/index but not https://www.rackhost.com/user/todo)
+- Remarketing for the shopping cart abandonment.
+(See https://www.rackhost.com/cart/index but not https://www.rackhost.com/user/todo.)

 The first time they sign in, new users start typing in their email address and password, and then the system tells them that the password is incorrect, though you probably just haven’t registered and should go to the registration tab.
 After a few tries, they leave the page.